fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 3 h more = completet drilling and threading.
 Assembled gantry and carriage and mounted them.

-remove wings på vertical y axis roller holder to avoid crash with other rollers (optional improvement, might interfear with covers)
+**?** remove wings på vertical y axis roller holder to avoid crash with other rollers (optional improvement, might interfear with covers)

-Change tabs on  vertical y axis roller holder to make it impossible to assemble the wrong way

 tightening order for X-rail, add more tolerance to the finger holes and break the tips

-add Access to bottom gantry screws through the gantry feet

-Done:
-Y motor plate wheels after vertical holder or collision happens.
+Assemble Y motor plate wheels after vertical holder or collision happens.
 Also make them non identical to reduce mixup

+Increase holes for long screws or buy shorter for the y wheels that clashed

+## Done:
+* Missing a 12mm y rib for the torsion box, had the wrong name, is missed in cutsheet (fixed)
+* Feet were missing the "pre-drill" milled slots (fixed)
+* Missing 12mm box piece (fixed)
+* Think about ways to make the feet more stable.
+Perhaps the screw should lock into the foot now it has play?
+* Some leg screws hit interior ribs, annoying and needs changing.
+* add Access to bottom gantry screws through the gantry feet

+# TODO:

+## Design

+### Alu cad
+* Sensible holes in z stage for adapter
+* Make adapter plate for new spindle (when I have verified hole pattern?)
+* Change tabs on  vertical y axis roller holder to make it impossible to assemble the wrong way (or remove difficulty)

+### Valchro CAD:
+* New VFD pad for new VFD
+* Bad fit valchro shields.
+Needs redesign (or verfication) +Make valchro sheilds sturdier?
+* Holddown screws in feet confusing where to screw move to side!

+### 3D-prints
+* Different diameter adapter for hose
+*

+## Mill
+* POM pinions

+### Mill alu
+* 6mm (Larger) clearance holes for misaligned drilling (alu) **CHECK!**
+* X-rail hade onödigt tight fit.
+Antingen bätte tol, remove them eller minst pre-break edges.
+En hade overtight fit.

+### Mill Valchro
+* Countersink screws into the feet so that they can be left in.
+When added to table
+* Also move the leg holddowns that look like screw holes
+* Add parts that are on the list on the wood parts page

+## Source
+* Viper cloth
+* Bits for all screws, conical and
+* M8 Nuts for top of adjustable feet